Crimping: Common Mistakes & Good Practice

 Buying Cheap Lugs from Unknown Manufacturers with no Markings

 Let us make a parallelism here.
-You are at the supermarket with your hungry son and you are facing a dilemma, there are two types of apples sold.
+You are at the supermarket with your hungry son and you are facing a dilemma as there are two types of apples.
 One of them is within a quality packaging, has clear markings of the origin of the apple, the name of the supplier, the expiry date and all.
-The second ones are oddly shaped, each apple has slightly different colour, no packaging whatsoever and no markings at all, but they are cheaper.
+The second ones have an odd shape, each apple has a slightly different colour, no packaging whatsoever and no markings at all, but they are cheaper.
 Which apple will you get for your son?
 Is there even really a dilemma??

-Sometimes, the physical dimensions and the lack of markings on some lugs available in the market, makes it obvious that they would never comply to the IEC Standard or the BS Code of Practice, which clearly stipulate the marking of lugs, dies and tooling to ensure that a system has been used.
+Sometimes, the physical dimensions and the lack of markings on some lugs available in the market, makes it obvious that they would never comply to the IEC Standard or the BS Code of Practice, which clearly stipulate the marking of lugs, dies and tooling to ensure a systematic approach.
 These poor quality terminals are widely available across the supply chain in the industry coming from unknown manufacturers and people still buy them because of their price.
 These people will discover the hard way how the bitterness of poor quality remains long after the sweetness of low price is forgotten.

 The samples above are all Lugs from different “Manufacturers” / Importers / Suppliers.
 It is obvious that there are considerable differences both on the barrel size and the amount of copper the lugs are made of, hence they all have a different current-carrying capacity and other divergent features.
-Additionally, it is clear and obvious that these can not all be crimped with the same tool and doing so would potentially result in the serious consequences of either over-crimping or under-crimping.
+Additionally, it is clear and obvious that crimping can not take place for all of these with the same tool.
+Doing so would potentially result in the serious consequences of either over-crimping or under-crimping.

 Mixing & Matching Cable Lugs & Crimping Tools

 Most of the suppliers of Cable Crimp Lugs and Crimping Tools in the UK are not manufacturers, but importers of Crimp Lugs from one source (manufacturer A) and Tooling from a different one (manufacturer B).
-This raises questions on whether the Lug and Tool supplied have ever been tested together and how safe is it to combine Lugs of manufacturer A with Tools from manufacturer B. Many contractors and OEM’s routinely “mix and match”, perhaps by purchasing the lugs from a local wholesaler and then hiring a tool from a plant hire company, or using whatever tool is to hand to carry out the crimp.
+This raises questions on whether there has been any testing on the chosen Lug and Tool and how safe is it to combine Lugs of manufacturer A with Tools from manufacturer B. Many contractors and OEM’s routinely “mix and match”, perhaps by purchasing the lugs from a local wholesaler and then hiring a tool from a plant hire company, or using whatever tool is to hand to carry out the crimp.
 These are the same people that if asked about standards, would refer to the old BS4579 standard, if any standards at all.

-For some unexplained reason there is a belief in the industry that all Cable Terminals are the same and that different manufacturers’ Tooling and Terminals can be interchanged, which is definitely not the case.
+For some unexplained reason there is a belief in the industry that all Cable Terminals are the same and that different manufacturers’ Tooling and Terminals are interchangeable (definitely NOT the case).
 Each manufacturer’s terminals have different dimensions so “mixing and matching” of tooling risks over- or under-crimping with all the potential dangerous consequences of that, and with no standards to fall back on in the event of a fault.